drahosj/308labs/lab-10/lab10.md

 ## Terms

 ### Sector
 The smallest unit of transfer; It's also called a block.
-There are 512 bytes / sector on a floppy disk.
+There are 512 bytes / block on a floppy disk.

 ### Boot Sector
 Stores the vital information about the filesystem.
 The boot sector is laid out in the following way, starting at the beginning of the disk(logical sector 0, byte 0):